 |Item Dimensions LxWxH||7.87 x 11.81 x 13.78 inches|

 Nespresso EN124SAE is a coffee capsule machine without a frother (you can add the aeroccino 3 milk frother to the cart but the price would increase.)

-But if you are happy without a milk frother, this Nespresso EN124SAE is one of the cheapest options for you.
+But if you are happy without a milk frother, this Nespresso is one of the cheapest options available.
 Its compact size will meet your space demands in the kitchen, and it is easy-to-clean as well.

 This machine also offers you espresso and lungo sizes with a one-touch system.

 The machine is straightforward to use.
 All you’ve got to do is fill the water reservoir, add the single-serving Nespresso capsule, and click the button.
 Your coffee is ready!

 ● It automatically alerts you when your water reservoir is empty.

 ● This machine also turns itself off after 9 minutes of inactivity, which is a great way of saving power!